TheBlupper/ctf_writeups/uiuctf2021/Constructive Criticism/writeup.md

 ```
 <img width="700" src="https://github.com/TheBlupper/ctf_writeups/raw/main/uiuctf2021/Constructive%20Criticism/digital.png">

 Bingo!
 A very clear digital pattern emerges!
 At this point it becomes obvious why the challenge is named as it is.
-The two channels are *constructively* as well as *destructively* interfering with each other at regular periods, creating a digital pattern.
-With this I mean that in the parts where the above graph is 0, all the highs of the pressure curve of channel #1 are cancelled out by the lows in channel #2 resulting in a net pressure change of 0.
+In a process called wave interference, the two channels are *constructively* as well as *destructively* interfering with each other at regular periods, creating a digital pattern.
+With this I mean that in the parts where the above graph is 0, all the highs of the pressure wave of channel #1 are cancelled out by the lows in channel #2, resulting in a net pressure change of 0.
+You can read more about wave interference [here](https://en.wikipedia.org/wiki/Wave_interference#:~:text=Constructive%20interference%20occurs%20when%20the,an%20odd%20multiple%20of%20%CF%80.&text=In%20other%20places%2C%20the%20waves,net%20displacement%20at%20these%20points.).

 At this point in time I tried interpreting the digital signals by hand and write them down.
 The bits in this file would be